CRM TEMPLATE FOR EXCEL OR GOOGLE SHEETS (FREE DOWNLOAD)

 Once your contacts are imported to the template, you’re ready to create and manage a healthy sales pipeline.
 Here are 9 proven tips to help you along your journey:

 - Invest time and resources: According to the Harvard Business Review, companies that spent at least 3 hours per month managing their sales pipeline saw 11% greater revenue growth than those that spent fewer than 3 hours per month.
 Meet with your team regularly to discuss:

 - Leads that were disqualified in a later sales stage.
 Why were they lost?

-- Train your team to use the CRM spreadsheet: Sales teams that train their sales managers in sales pipeline management report 23% greater revenue growth than those that don’t.
+- Train your team: Sales teams that train their sales managers in sales pipeline management report 23% greater revenue growth than those that don’t.

-- Follow up: The majority of salespeople give up after two calls—when it takes eight calls on average to close.
-And get this — 27% of sales leads are never followed up at all.
+- Follow up with leads: The majority of salespeople give up after 2 calls—when it takes 8 calls on average to close.
+And get this: 27% of sales leads are never followed up at all.
 That’s a lot of leads that could’ve become customers.

-- Collaborate with marketing: Align your sales and marketing language, because when sales and marketing are collaborative, people qualify themselves.
+- Collaborate with marketing: Align your sales and marketing language because when sales and marketing are collaborative, people qualify themselves.
 80% of marketers and 70% of sales reps rank “strong alignment between sales and marketing” as important to their company’s success.